mehdi-fathi/eloquent-filter/README.md

 }
 ```
-- If you have any idea about the Eloquent Filter i will glad to hear that.You can make an issue or contact me by email.
+- If you have any idea about the Eloquent Filter i will glad to hear that.
+You can make an issue or contact me by email.
 My email is mehdifathi.developer@gmail.com.